ommiles/phase-5-project/README.md

 # Phase 5 Project Todo's:

-## Sunday, July 4, 2021:

--If the user is a creator, render ComponentA

--ComponentA has membership levels listed and a button to purchase

--If the user is NOT a creator, render ComponentB

--ComponentB has membership levels displayed + a bio image / video
+<h2>To-do List:</h2>

+    -Render Creator Page: List of subscribees

+    -Function that sorts through array of subscription objects in the PostsList component

--Clicking on a locked post leads to a sign up page if not logged in (currentUser is empty)
+    -Add Button on Creator page: clicking on a locked post leads to a sign up page if not logged in (currentUser is empty)